-(Revised November 19, 1998)
+(Revised on November 19, 1998 and on September 20, 2001; click to see old versions)

-(Revised September 20,2001)

 Mid-term grades for all undergraduate students are reported to the Registrar shortly after the midpoint of the fall and spring semesters.
 The Registrar shall establish the exact date mid-term grades are due and provide grade rosters to faculty members about one week prior to this date.
 Teaching schedules should be planned so that reports of these grades can be made.
 These grades are supplied to the student, the student's academic advisor, and the Dean of the College in which the student is registered.